shubhamk95/sfOrgLimit/README.md

-An application to know realtime salesforce org limits.
+An application to know realtime salesforce org limits. awesome sks